frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 And there it is, we have found a code fast enough for calculating the nth Fibonacci number in an execution time suitable to my ambitions.
 The only problem is that we used C-Style arrays in a C++ solution.
 In other words, we gave up all C++ data structures to make the program as fast as possible.
 We traded a diverse and efficient language for a simple and straightforward one.
 This choice will be up to the kind reader.
 You will have to decide if you know enough C to solve any problem or if you need to use predefined data structures to solve your problems. *Unless there is someone in the competition using C. In that case, it's C and that's it*.

-Before we start solving problems with dynamic programming, let's summarize the execution time reports in a table for easy visualization and to pique the curiosity of the kind reader.
+Before we start solving problems with Dynamic Programming, let's summarize the execution time reports in a table for easy visualization and to pique the curiosity of the kind reader.

 ## Execution Time Comparison Table